tari-project/tari/RFC/src/Glossary.md

 The first transaction in every Tari block yields a [Block Reward] according to the Tari [emission Schedule] and is awarded to the miner that performed the Proof of Work for the block.

+## Committee
+[committee]: #committee 'A group of validator nodes that are responsible for managing a specific Digital Asset'

+A group of [Validator Node]s that are responsible for managing the state of a specific [Digital Asset].
+A committee is selected during asset issuance and can be updated at [Checkpoint]s.

+## ConsensusStrategy
+[ConsensusStrategy]: #consensusstrategy 'The approach that will be taken for a committee to reach consensus on instructions'

+The approach that will be taken for a committee to reach consensus on the validity of instructions that are performed on a given Digital Asset.

 ## Digital asset
 [digital asset]: #digital-asset 'Sets of Native digital tokens, both fungible and non-fungible that are created by asset issuers on the Tari 2nd layer'

-Digital assets (DAs) are the sets or collections of native digital tokens (both fungible and non-fungible) that are created by asset issuers on the Tari 2nd layer.
+Digital assets (DAs) are the sets or collections of native digital tokens (both fungible and non-fungible) that are created by [asset issuer]s on the Tari 2nd layer.
 For example, a promoter might create a DA for a music concert event.
 The event is the digital asset, and the tickets for the event are digital asset [tokens].